 The configuration of the CPU takes place at the Siemens 'hardware configurator'.
 The hardware configurator is part of the Siemens SIMATIC Manager.
 It serves for project engineering.
-Please use for configuration the Siemens SIMATIC Manager V 5.5 SP2 and up.
 The modules, which may be configured here are listed in the hardware catalog.
-If necessary you have to update the hardware catalog with 'Options \rightarrow Update Catalog'.
+If necessary you have to update the hardware catalog with 'Options